tmarois/Filebase/README.md

 [Join Discord](https://discord.gg/kywDsDnJ6C) – For support, updates and collaboration.

-A Simple but Powerful Flat File Database Storage.
+A Simple but Powerful Flat File Database Storage with document encryption.
 No need for MySQL or an expensive SQL server, in fact, you just need your current site or application setup.
 All database entries are stored in files ([formatted](README.md#2-formatting) the way you like).

 You can even modify the raw data within the files themselves without ever needing to use the API.
 And even better you can put all your files in **version control** and pass them to your team without having out-of-sync SQL databases.